 Skip midday outdoor workouts

 Peak sun and heat hours are from 10 a.m. to 3 p.m., so it’s best to move your workouts indoors during that time frame.
 “Plan your bike rides, boot camps, runs, or swims early in the morning or later in the afternoon,” suggests Tsippora Shainhouse, MD, a board-certified dermatologist.
 “Not only will this keep you cooler, but you will avoid exposing your skin when the UV rays are most intense.”
 Another option?
 “Look for shaded routes on tree-lined streets or trails, shady trees, or awnings,” she says.
 This will prevent sunburns, which can put you at risk for long-term skin aging and skin cancer.

 Wear sunscreen during workouts, too

 “Folks often remember sunscreen at the beach or the pool, but forget it during a run,” points out Cheri Page, a trainer for Daily Burn.
 “Wearing a broad-spectrum sunscreen with a minimum SPF of 30 will help prevent sunburns when you are outside,” Dr. Shainhouse says.
-“A golf-ball-sized amount is needed to cover the exposed body of an adult, with a teaspoon reserved for the face, ears and neck.”
+“A golf-ball-sized amount is needed to cover the exposed body of an adult, with a teaspoon reserved for the face, ears, and neck.”
 You’ll need to reapply every two hours—more frequently if you are super-sweaty.
 Lastly, wear a hat.
 “Wearing a ball cap or lightweight, billed running cap can help shield your face, and help prevent sunscreen from dripping into your eyes,“ Page says.
-Find out the best sunscreen for every activity.

 Don’t forget to protect your eyes